ericlesslie/dice/README.md

-# dice
+# Dice

-A description of this project.
+An OpenGL die roller.